Category: Rachel

 White Saviorism… and How to Avoid it

-I’ve had glitter bottles in my classroom as long as I’ve had a classroom, but this year – after much expertise gleaned from years of practice – my bottles were so particularly beautiful that my students talked me into selling them.
-(Here’s a shameless plug […]
+I’ve had glitter bottles in my classroom as long as I’ve had a classroom, but this year – after much expertise gleaned from years of practice – my bottles were […]

 Wolf in Sheep’s Clothing: Sneaky, Not-So-Anti-Racism